Cr1t-GYM/Jenkinsfile-runner-actions-demo/demo/jobcacher/README.md

 `AWS secret access key` and `AWS S3 bucket name`.
 The descriptions about these prerequisites are explained in [s3-artifact-manager example](../s3-artifact-manager) in detailed.

-Here is the step-by-step example in `jfr-container-action`.
+Here is the step-by-step example for the `jfr-container-action`:
 1. Firstly, you need to create a plugin list file `plugins.txt` which includes `jobcacher`.
 2. Follow the example of [jenkins-secrets](../jenkins-secrets) and create two secrets for `AWS access key id` and `AWS secret access key`.
    In this example, `AWS_ACCESS_KEY_ID` corresponds to `AWS access key id` and `AWS_SECRET_ACCESS_KEY` corresponds to `AWS secret access key`.